Longhorn Cavern State Park: Human history

 The park is named for Longhorn Cavern, a limestone cave formed by the cutting action of an underground river that receded thousands of years ago.
 Before the cave became a tourist attraction, it was used over the years by Native Americans, Confederate soldiers and outlaws, including outlaw Sam Bass.
 Sam Bass's story is considered folklore and not verified fact.

 In the late 1920s and early 30s the cavern was used by area residents as a nightclub with shows being broadcast via radio back to San Antonio.
 Performing musicians would entertain through the night.
 The popular spot was known as Sherrard's Cave before it was dedicated as Longhorn Cavern State Park in November 1933.

 From 1934 to 1942, Company 854 of the Civilian Conservation Corps constructed Texas Park Road 4, residences, pavilions and an observation tower in the National Park Service Rustic architectural style.
 They also explored the cavern and made it accessible by removing some 2.5 tons of silt, debris, and guano and building stairs and walkways both into and inside the cavern.

 In 2006, Steven Kurtz, curator of Longhorn Cavern State Park, re-introduced chamber music to the cave with the creation of the Simple Sounds concert series.
-The return of chamber music was featured on an episode of Bob Phillips' syndicated television series Texas Country Reporter, with Kaye Barlow as the travel guide.
 Not until February 14, 2008, did dancers return to the cave floor when local Burnet County band Redneck Jedi performed.
 On April 4, 2008, Redneck Jedi returned to the cave and recorded their fifth album, Unplugged and Underground, the first such recording inside the cave.

 In 2008, Fantastic Fest hosted an after party for the premiere of City of Ember.
 In 2012, the cavern tour area received a new lighting system.

 In 2019, the cavern was used as a filming location for the YouTube interactive series A Heist with Markiplier.